 e.
 Create a product traceability label

 f.
 Conduct applicable lab tests and obtain valid test reports

 Food Contact Material Regulation Framework

-REACH sets limits to chemicals, heavy metal, and pollutants for all consumer products sold in the European Union.
+REACH sets limits on chemicals, heavy metals, and pollutants for consumer products sold in the European Union.
 Importers must comply with REACH before importing wooden and bamboo products to the European Union.

-For wooden and bamboo products, preservatives such as mercury and creosotes are commonly used to prevent rot and improve the durability of timber.
-Also, certain restricted chemicals and heavy metals may also be found in coatings, paints, treatment substances and print inks.
+For example, preservatives such as mercury and creosotes are sometimes used to prevent rot and improve the durability of timber in wooden products.
+Also, certain restricted chemicals and heavy metals may be found in coatings, paints, treatment substances, and print inks.